Renormalization: Example calculation

-Similar loop divergences occur in other quantum field theories.

 Renormalized and bare quantities

-The solution was to realize that the quantities initially appearing in the theory's formulae (such as the formula for the Lagrangian), representing such things as the electron's electric charge and mass, as well as the normalizations of the quantum fields themselves, did not actually correspond to the physical constants measured in the laboratory.
-As written, they were bare quantities that did not take into account the contribution of virtual-particle loop effects to the physical constants themselves.
-Among other things, these effects would include the quantum counterpart of the electromagnetic back-reaction that so vexed classical theorists of electromagnetism.
-In general, these effects would be just as divergent as the amplitudes under consideration in the first place; so finite measured quantities would, in general, imply divergent bare quantities.
+The solution to the problem of divergences was to account for the fact that initial values of quantities like the electron's electric charge and mass did not actually correspond to the physical constants measured in the laboratory.
+As written, the theory was using bare particles that did not take into account the contribution of virtual-particle loop effects to the physical constants themselves.
+In general, these effects would be just as divergent as the amplitudes under consideration in the first place, so finite measured quantities would imply divergent bare quantities.

-To make contact with reality, then, the formulae would have to be rewritten in terms of measurable, renormalized quantities.
-The charge of the electron, say, would be defined in terms of a quantity measured at a specific kinematic renormalization point or subtraction point (which will generally have a characteristic energy, called the renormalization scale or simply the energy scale).
-The parts of the Lagrangian left over, involving the remaining portions of the bare quantities, could then be reinterpreted as counterterms, involved in divergent diagrams exactly canceling out the troublesome divergences for other diagrams.
+To connect these bare values to the experimental results, the formulae would have to be rewritten in terms of measurable, renormalized quantities.
+The charge of the electron, for example, could be defined in terms of a quantity measured at a specific kinematic renormalization point or subtraction point (which will have a characteristic energy, called the renormalization energy scale).
+The remaining terms left over, involving the remaining portions of the bare quantities, could then be reinterpreted as counterterms involved in a new set of diagrams exactly canceling out the earlier set of divergent diagrams.